mldatascientist23/snake_game/README.md

 2. Install the required packages:

     ```bash
-    pip install streamlit pygame
+    pip install pygame
     ```

-3. Run the Streamlit app:
+3. Run the game:

     ```bash
-    streamlit run app.py
+    python main.py
     ```

-4. Click the **Start Game** button in the Streamlit app to launch the game.
+Alternatively, you can run the `.exe` file provided in the repository for Windows users.

 ---

-## 📦 Requirements
+## 🛆 Requirements

-- `streamlit==1.37.1`
 - `pygame==2.5.0`

-Ensure you have these packages installed in your environment.
+Ensure you have this package installed in your environment if running the Python script.

 ---